inmanturbo/functional-library/README.md

 ## Usage

-To create a library you can use the `HasFunctionalLibrary`, then you just have to implement a static library method with name bool parameters for your available functions.
+To create a library you can use the `HasFunctionalLibrary` trait, then you just have to implement a static library method with named bool parameters for your available functions.

 You then call `static::getLibrary` with all your parameters as its `args`.